 There’s nothing better than your house smelling like freshly baked cookies (okay, maybe there are a few things.
 I’m a romance author after all).
-Finding healthier cookie recipes that also taste amazing can be challenging.
+Finding healthier cookie recipes like my protein-packed peanut butter chocolate chip cookies that also taste amazing can be challenging.
 Many recipes containing refined sugar proclaim to be good for you, but it isn’t at the top of my health-conscious ingredient list.

 This recipe took me a few tries to create because I wanted the cookies to be sweet enough to actually taste like cookies and healthy enough to eat guilt-free (I love them before or after a workout!).